cuteboyqq/IPCamera_Detection/ultralytics/labeling_tool_guide.md

-# Multi-Task Labeling Tool User Guide
+# 🏷️ Multi-Task Labeling Tool User Guide

-## Overview
+## 🌟 Overview

 This labeling tool is designed to automatically generate detection labels for computer vision datasets using pre-trained YOLO models.
 It supports three main detection tasks:

-- **COCO Object Detection**: Detects 80 common object classes from the COCO2017 dataset
+- **🎯 COCO Object Detection**: Detects 80 common object classes from the COCO2017 dataset
-- **Face Detection**: Specialized face detection capabilities
+- **👤 Face Detection**: Specialized face detection capabilities
-- **Pose Detection**: Human keypoint/pose estimation
+- **🤸 Pose Detection**: Human keypoint/pose estimation
-- **Multi-Task Mode**: Combines all three detection types in a single run
+- **🚀 Multi-Task Mode**: Combines all three detection types in a single run

 ## Set up environment
 Setting up a virtual environment will keep your YOLO + OpenCV project clean and isolated from system packages.
 Since you’re on Ubuntu/Linux, here’s how you can do it step by step: